Decoding the Past through Mathematics and Anthropology

 Data Sharing and Publications

 At AMAAZE, we are committed to making data, such as computer code, 3D models, and extracted shape data, openly accessible.
 Our community actively shares resources on an ongoing basis.
 While some data must remain restricted due to partner agreements or ethical considerations, we ensure metadata and source information are included wherever possible.
+We encourage our community to embrace principles of FAIR (Findable, Accessible, Interoperable, Reusable) and CARE (Collective Benefit, Authority to Control, Responsibility, and Ethics) data stewardship to ensure shared research benefits for the global community.
+Members can share links to their data and code through AMAAZE’s platform, enhancing visibility and accessibility.

 Replication and Reproducibility

-At AMAAZE, we uphold the principles of replication and reproducibility as fundamental to scientific progress.
+We uphold the principles of replication and reproducibility as fundamental to scientific progress.
 Following Barba et al. (2018), we define reproducibility as the ability to apply protocols developed by a research team on their — the original team’s — data.
 Replicability is the ability to apply the original research team’s methods to a unique set of a data and, presumably, achieve the same results.
 By sharing data, comprehensive metadata, detailed methodologies, and open-source tools, we aim to ensure that our research can be validated and extended by others.
 Our commitment to transparency fosters trust within the scientific community and promotes the advancement of knowledge.

 We encourage consortium members to prioritize replicable workflows and reproducible outcomes in their research.
 By leveraging FAIR (Findable, Accessible, Interoperable, Reusable) and CARE (Collective Benefit, Authority to Control, Responsibility, Ethics) principles, we aim to support reproducibility while respecting ethical considerations and partner agreements.
 Whether data and methodologies are hosted on our platform or external repositories, we provide visibility and resources to amplify their accessibility and impact.